ls-hyu/CSC-591-IoT-Assignment_1/CoAP/README.md

 # CoAP
 ![GitHub](https://img.shields.io/badge/Language-Python-blue.svg)

+## Introduction

+In this part, we are going to set up one computer as CoAP server and the other as CoAP client.
+The CoAP server will contain these files on its file system and the CoAP client will request them from the server.
+Moreover, we will caculate the transmitting time and compare the result with MQTT and HTTP.
+We will also caculate the total application layer data transferred from sender to receiver per file divided by the file size to measure the overhead.
+The comparison will record in Results File.xlsx.

 ## Setup

 The below instructions can be followed in order to set-up at your end in a span of few minutes!